 The bill will also expunge criminal records for those who were convicted of possession of marijuana.
 Still, the question remains: are monetary reparations sufficient?
 Imprisonment can be traumatic.
 There are currently no mental health services in place to help people deal with the unique consequences of imprisonment and structural racism.
 Black people are charged with possession of marijuana at higher rates than their white counterparts.
 Mass incarceration hinders Black men: it affects their mental health.
 Black men who experience imprisonment are 14 times more likely to experience depression than free Black men.
 Previously, New Yorkers could face up to a year in prison for low-level charges related to possession of marijuana.

 The outcome of imprisonment can be stifling: the time separated from loved ones takes a toll on a jailed individual’s well-being.
 They lose their relationships with many people and the loss of genuine human connection seeps through every interaction.
-As a result, inmates experience feelings of profound loneliness.
+Unsurprisingly, inmates experience feelings of profound loneliness after they are locked up.
 Imprisonment also strips individuals of their sense of identity.
-The prison environment is also extremely degrading: the quality of food, shelter, and the treatment by prison guards all culminate into a mind-numbing experience.
+The prison environment is also extremely degrading: the quality of food, shelter and the treatment by prison guards all culminate into a mind-numbing experience.

 Many people in jail are also exposed to various forms of physical and verbal violence.
 Both factors lead to anxiety and depression and inmates have no way of enduring their situation: there are barriers to receiving adequate care for these enfeebling experiences.
-Many are left to fend for themselves; mental health services are often isolated from the rest of the world because of costs.
+Convicts are left to fend for themselves; mental health services are often isolated from the rest of the world because of costs.
 60% of youth with major depression did not receive any mental health treatment in 2017-2018.
-People cite lack of insurance and cost of care as their main reasons for not receiving care: majority are in a precarious situation.
+People cite lack of insurance and cost of care as their main reasons for not receiving care: the majority are in a precarious situation.
 This leads to a tumultuous situation and a continued cycle of depression and mental illness.
-Policymakers continue to neglect mental health at both the national and state level: people whose lives have changed fundamentally because they were arrested for the possession of marijuana have not been fully compensated.
+The cycle needs to end: policymakers continue to neglect mental health at both the national and state level: people whose lives have changed fundamentally because they were arrested for the possession of marijuana have not been fully compensated.

 The American legal system is influenced by indigenous views of restorative justice.
-The indigenous view of restorative justice centers the victim and equity.
+The indigenous view of restorative justice centers the victim.
 The meaning of social reparations includes community: society should be involved in the victim’s healing.
 I believe this includes mental health.
 True equality for the victim (in this case, those jailed for the possession of marijuana) can not manifest unless they can cope with what they endured in jail.
 They are owed freedom from their thoughts, anguish, and worry.
-Indigenous healing includes spiritual, emotional, communal, and mental well-being and our justice system should continue to evolve, and our meaning of justice should expand to be truly holistic.
+Healing includes spiritual, emotional, communal, and mental well-being and our justice system should continue to evolve, and our meaning of equity should expand to be truly holistic.